DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-9-ect-teaching-challenge.md

 - Offering rewards and praise: Providing extrinsic motivation when pupils attempt challenging work.
 Using positive reinforcement more than negative works best (IES, 2008).
 - Attribution: Linking effort and success for pupils when introducing or framing tasks (Coe et al., 2014).
 - Avoiding lavish praise: If used without merit, praise can lower pupil confidence in their own ability (Coe et al., 2014).
 - Championing challenge: Sharing _how_ task effort will lead to future learning success.
-For example, directing pupils’ attention to others who have succeeded due to their effort, or saying: “this work is designed to be tough, don’t worry if you struggle, this will help you learn.”
+For example, directing pupils' attention to others who have succeeded due to their effort, or saying: “this work is designed to be tough, don't worry if you struggle, this will help you learn.”

 These strategies rely on a combination of intrinsic and extrinsic motivation.
 It is worth noting that while teachers can harness extrinsic motivation to help get pupils started, intrinsic motivation is likely to get pupils to stick at tasks, particularly when things get tricky (Lazowski & Hulleman, 2016).